 If you or anyone you know needs mental health help, there are services you can reach out to for extra support.

-In addition to PSYCH2U, HCF members can also access a range of online courses through THIS WAY UP+, a not-for-profit initiative developed by experienced psychiatrists and clinical psychologists, to help you take control of your mental wellbeing.
-Clinically proven to help, the courses understand and improve mental challenges like stress, insomnia, worry, anxiety and depression.
+In addition to PSYCH2U, HCF members can also access a range of online programs through This Way Up⁺, a not-for-profit initiative developed by experienced psychiatrists and clinical psychologists, to help you take control of your mental wellbeing.
+Clinically proven to help, the programs understand and improve mental challenges like stress, insomnia, worry, anxiety and depression.

 Where to find more mental health help:

 Am I depressed?